JollyGrin/unbrewed-p2p/README.md

 - run `yarn add canvas`
 - for whatever reason this sometimes just doesn't install with default yarn

+## Run Locally but play online

+It's possible to run the server on your own computer and have others connect to you.

+1. Follow the above steps
+1. go to ngrok.com and signup for a free account
+1. open a new terminal, navigate to folder, and type `yarn grok`
+1. open /settings and paste the link provided

 ## How to add Fonts

 1. add file to `public/fonts`